paraschas/jaws/README.md

         parse xml file
-        store the configuration data to a Settings object get and check the data from the Settings object create the server
+        store the configuration data to a Settings object get and check the data from the Settings object create and run the server
-        TODO
-        test the server

 ## Settings.java

 ## Server.java
+    listen for requests

+    spawn a worker thread on request

+## Worker.java
+    parse requests

     NEXT
-    listen and echo requests

-    LATER
-    spawn worker threads

-    listen for requests

-    place them in a job queue

-notes
----
-search for a library that gives you the mimetype of a file
+    serve files with correct mimetype (especially *.html/*.htm ones) search for a library that gives you the mimetype of a file